metantonio/azure-data-engineer/analyze_data_apache_spark_in_synapse.md

  5) Enter the **dp203-xxxxxxx** resource group name to confirm you want to delete it, and select **Delete**.

 After a few minutes, your Azure Synapse workspace resource group and the managed workspace resource group associated with it will be deleted.

+## Knowledge check

+1. Which definition best describes Apache Spark?

+    - [ ] A highly scalable relational database management system.
+    - [ ] A virtual server with a Python runtime.
+    - [x] A distributed platform for parallel data processing using multiple languages.

+2. You need to use Spark to analyze data in a parquet file.
+What should you do?

+    - [x] Load the parquet file into a dataframe.
+    - [ ] Import the data into a table in a serverless SQL pool.
+    - [ ] Convert the data to CSV format.

+3. You want to write code in a notebook cell that uses a SQL query to retrieve data from a view in the Spark catalog.
+Which magic should you use?

+    - [ ] %%spark
+    - [ ] %%pyspark
+    - [x] %%sql